-Budgeting for the fiscal year can be divided into three phases: (1) budget formulation and preparation (2) budget presentation and reviews; and (3) budget implementation.
-The FY01 budget process was characterized by the following events:
+Budgeting for the fiscal year is divided into three phases: (1) budget formulation and preparation (2) budget presentation and reviews; and (3) budget implementation.
+The FY01 Budget process was characterized by the following events:

 - Initial planning of the budget began in January.
-Preparation of the budget began in mid-February, departments developed their budget requests which were submitted to the Office of Management and Budget (OMB) in March - Project and department level reviews of budget requests were scheduled in April - The summary of the proposed budget was released to the Board of Directors and public on May 3, 2000 - MTA staff briefed the Board of Directors on May 8, 2000 - A public hearing was held May 18, 2000, in conjunction with the Finance and Budget Committee meeting - The Budget was adopted on May 25, 2000 at the regularly scheduled Board of Directors meeting.
-Motions introduced during the adoption process are also included in the Appendix - The FY01 budget will be implemented on July 1, 2000
+Preparation of the budget began in mid-February, departments developed their budget requests which were submitted to the Office of Management & Budget (OMB) in March. - Project and department level reviews of budget requests were scheduled in April. - The summary of the proposed budget was released to the Board of Directors and public on May 3, 2000. - MTA staff briefed the Board of Directors on May 8, 2000. - A public hearing was held May 18, 2000, in conjunction with the Finance and Budget Committee meeting. - The budget was adopted on May 25, 2000 at the regularly scheduled Board of Directors meeting.
+Motions introduced during the adoption process are also included in the Appendix. - The FY01 Budget will be implemented on July 1, 2000.